ccatpham/PoliticalObserver/README.md

 You can now install the remaining dependencies with the following terminal
 command: `npm install`

+### iOS

+Next, for iOS we need to install the dependencies as cocoa pods.
+Navigate to /ios folder in the root project directory and run: `pod install`

+If errors persist try: `pod install --repo-update`

 ## Running on simulator

+It's recommended to run the project through Xcode or Android Studio for the benefits of error reporting and tracing.

 ### iOS